Women love warriors

 2. We still confuse equality with being the same

 A great example is again women.
 Many women don’t rise to the top.
 Many times because they are blocked.
 But not all women are blocked by all men.
 They also choose different jobs and make different life choices than men.
 One could argue this is because of ‘the system’, and you'd be partially right.
 But this blog is called the whole story.
 And the whole story is that 'the system' is not the only argument here.
 For instance biology, such as having kids, attributes to this equation.
-To always point the finger at white men (yes, yes, this bonobo right here...) is factually untrue .
+To always point the finger at white men (yes, yes, this bonobo right here...) is factually and statistically untrue.

 A vast amount of men actually love being stay-at-home dads for example, part time or full.
 Men in general, have by and large adapted.
 Many women choose occupations that leave them more room for other things than only a career, such as taking care of children or having more time for friends and hobbies.
 In short, what makes them happy.
 Women have even successfully structured this by sharing tasks and jobs better than men usually do, even making them less vulnerable to economic crises and better survivors in the capitalist economy, that itself is evolving too, because of women in the workplace.

 And although they are not found in the top so much, statistics show that in many areas in the western world, women in the middle classes are making more money than their male counterparts.
 The numbers show that unemployment, for instance, is now much more of a male problem than a female problem.
 So is obesity, drug addiction, crime... the list is long.
-And includes extremist ideologies that are, at this very moment, doing damage to arguable more than only women's rights.
+And includes extremist ideologies that are, at this very moment, doing damage to arguable more than women's rights alone.

 I myself, as a writer and musician, am also a less dramatic, but nonetheless prime example: many of my female friends make more money than me.
 And even if your definition of success is not measured in terms of money but in terms of job satisfaction and survival, I’d argue women are ahead of men there too.
 As equality arguments go, one could argue that women are actually pulling ahead instead of falling behind.
 It raises the question if we are focusing on the right demographic.